pratikdesai399/Product-Management-System/README.md

 We welcome contributions to enhance the Product Management System.
 Feel free to submit issues, feature requests, or pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or suggestions, please feel free to reach out to us via [email](mailto:example@example.com).
+If you have any questions or suggestions, please feel free to reach out to us via [email](mailto:pratikdesai399@gmail.com).

 Thank you for using the Product Management System!
 Happy managing your products, orders, and inventory! 🚀